Updated: May 4

 The meetings were way too long and quite unproductive.
 Everyone knew it, even the boss.

-Diane had real selling to do and she got really good at stopping the meeting in the way that mattered most to her magnificent sales.
+Diane had real selling to do and she got good at stopping the meeting in the way that mattered most to her magnificent sales.
 She developed the ability to stop attending.

 Be different, be better